These chocolate cheesecake bars have a Brownie Brittle crust and are packed with butterscotch chips. You would never know they are healthier!

 - Bake until the edges of the crust begin to just harden, about 20 minutes.
 The crust will seem under-baked, but it hardens a lot as it cools!

-- In a large bowl, beat together the softened cream cheese and sugar until it’s light and fluffy.
+- In a large bowl, beat together the softened cream cheese and sugar, using an electric hand mixer, until it’s light and fluffy.
 Beat in the flour until it is just well combined –be careful not to over-mix and add in too much air as this causes cracks in your cheesecake!
 It only takes a minute or so to combine the flour.

 - Melt the chocolate in a small microwave-safe bowl.
 I find it works the best to use 50% power and microwave using 20 second intervals, stirring between each interval, until the chocolate is smooth and melted.